hyperspy/hyperspy/doc/user_guide/eels.rst

 automatically, named after its element symbol:

 ..
 NOTE::
-    Fitting EELS edges requires a model for the so-called Generalised Oscillator Strengths.
+    Fitting EELS edges requires a model for the so-called `Generalised Oscillator Strengths`.
 In this example, both edges shown are K Edges, which can be fitted using an analytical model for the GOS.
-Fitting L edge gives more accurate results using tabulated GOS data, and for M, N and O edges these are strictly necessary.
+Fitting L edge gives more accurate results using tabulated GOS data, while for M, N and O edges the tabulated sets are strictly necessary.
 Therefore, tabulated data will be used by preference when available.

-    The model for the GOS can be specified with the `GOS` argument (see :py:meth:`~._signals.eels.EELSSpectrum.create_model` for options).
+    The model for the GOS can be specified with the :meth:`GOS` argument (see :py:meth:`~._signals.eels.EELSSpectrum.create_model` for options).

     A freely usable tabulated dataset, in GOSH format, can be downloaded from Zenodo: